ckozak/JsonPerformance/README.md

-# Small Jackson vs Circe benchmark
+# Small Scala JSON libraries benchmark

 De/serialization of a simple class from existing codebase.